 Joseph Chang, MA, Registered Associate PCC.
 PCI 456789.
 Employed by Tony Larsen, LMFT.

 Registered Associate CSW Advertisements

-Advertisements for Registered Associate Clinical Social Worker services must include all of the following: 1) the registrant's full name as it is filed with the BBS; 2) he or she is a “Registered Associate Clinical Social Worker” or “Registered Associate CSW”; 3) the Associate's registration number; and 4) the name of his or her employer or the name of the entity for which he or she volunteers.
-In addition, if the acronym “ASW” is used in an advertisement, the title “Registered Associate Clinical Social Worker” must also be spelled out in the advertisement.
+Advertisements for Registered Associate Clinical Social Worker services must include all of the following: 1) the registrant’s full name as it is filed with the BBS; 2) they are a “Registered Associate Clinical Social Worker” or “Registered Associate CSW”; 3) the Associate’s registration number; and 4) the name of their employer or the name of the entity for which they volunteer.
+In addition, if the acronym “ASW” is used in an advertisement, the title “Registered Associate Clinical Social Worker” must also be spelled out in the advertisement.8

 Tyler Ronald, MA.
 Registered Associate CSW.
 ASW12345.
 Volunteer at ABC Counseling Center.